ShivamSShinde25/ShivamSShinde25/README.md

 ## About Me
 - 🎓 BE Computer Graduate
-- 💻 Passionate about Data Science
+- 💻 Passionate about technology
-     and Machine Learning
 - 🌱 Currently open for oppurtunities across engineering and technology
 - 📍 Maharashtra, India
 - 📧 shivamsshinde25@gmail.com